What does LEAF do?

 LEAF must fund cases from its own operating funds, which are provided for by its general fundraising efforts and by an annual grant from the LEAF Foundation.
 Cases can cost over $100,000.
 LEAF asks legal counsel to donate their services, or work pro bono as this is known, in order to reduce costs.
 Previously, LEAF’s cases were eligible for limited funding under the Court Challenges Program, a federal government program which did underwrite some expenses of litigation.
 It provided about $35,000 per case in order to give Canadians access to the justice system when equality issues were at the forefront of a case.
 The Court Challenges Program stopped accepting applications for funding effective September 25, 2006.
 This has created a need for LEAF to fundraise even harder to ensure we can challenge what is occurring in Canada’s courts.

 Donors can support LEAF cases and LEAF’s law reform and public education activities by contributing to its general fundraising programs.
 You can find out how you can get involved here.

 I would like to make a donation to LEAF, how do I do it?

 First of all, thank you for your kind generousity!
-Please contact LEAF at email@example.com or by calling 416-595-7170, toll-free 1-888-824-5323.
-Please see our donations page for further details.
+Please contact LEAF at email@example.com or by calling 416-595-7170 or toll-free 1-888-824-5323.
+See our donations page for further details.
 The donate button in the upper left hand corner of each page of our website gives direct access to on-line giving.

 Can LEAF fund my case or represent me in court?

 LEAF does not provide funding for individual cases.
 For more information on resources in your region, visit the Canadian Women’s Directory of Resources.
 LEAF does not take clients or represent people directly.
 Please contact the law society in your province to find a lawyer.